NuGet/docs.microsoft.com-nuget/docs/install-nuget-client-tools.md

 The two NuGet CLI tools are `dotnet.exe` and `nuget.exe`.
 See [feature availability](#feature-availability) for a comparison.

-* To target .NET Core or .NET Standard projects, the dotnet CLI is recommended.
+* To target .NET Core or .NET Standard, use the dotnet CLI.
+The dotnet CLI is required for the SDK-style project format, which uses the [SDK attribute](/dotnet/core/tools/csproj#additions).
-* To target .NET Framework in your project, you must use the nuget.exe CLI.
-You can also use the nuget.exe CLI to target .NET Standard in your project.
+* To target .NET Framework in your project, use the `nuget.exe CLI`.

 ### dotnet.exe CLI